LLNL/sundials/doc/shared/RecentChanges.rst

 Numerous ARKODE stepper-specific functions are now deprecated in favor of ARKODE-wide functions.

-Deprecated ``ARKStepSetOptimalParams`` function.
-This functions does not have an ARKODE-wide equivalent, instructions have been added to the user guide for how to retain the current functionality using other user-callable functions.
+Deprecated the `ARKStepSetOptimalParams` function.
+Since this function does not have an ARKODE-wide equivalent, instructions have been added to the user guide for how to retain the current functionality using other user-callable functions.